bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/about-your-personal-dashboard.md

   - /articles/opting-into-the-public-beta-for-a-new-dashboard/
   - /articles/about-your-personal-dashboard
   - /github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard
-intro: 'You can visit your personal dashboard to keep track of issues and pull requests you''re working on or following, navigate to your top repositories and team pages, stay updated on recent activities in organizations and repositories you''re subscribed to, and explore recommended repositories.'
+intro: "You can visit your personal dashboard to keep track of issues and pull requests you're working on or following, navigate to your top repositories and team pages, stay updated on recent activities in organizations and repositories you're subscribed to, and explore recommended repositories."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Accounts
 shortTitle: Your personal dashboard
 ---

 ## Accessing your personal dashboard

 Your personal dashboard is the first page you'll see when you sign in on {% data variables.product.product_name %}.